popasmuerf/code.notes/security/certifications/CISSP/books/Sybex/Chapter-6/Cryptography.and.Symmetric.Key.Algorithms.md

    - A message digest is also known as a **hash**
    - It is nearly impossible to unencrypt a hash(it is one way)
    - When a hash function produces the same value for two different methods...it's called a **Collision**
+   - IMPORTANT:  Hashes encrypt nothing....it's just a random "unique" value(message digest) generated from the selected plain text.....your selected key and chosen encyrption algorithm(one way...becaus)